// the above is not my code

 Gutter and downspout blockages will always happen in your property, sometimes more regularly if your home is surrounded by trees.
 If you included clearing the gutters in your annual home maintenance plan it will never become a significant issue.
 As with all types of damp, if you can prevent penetrating damp through water penetration due to leaking gutters is so much more effective than treating it.

 To do their job, your gutters and downspouts must be clear of leaves and debris.
-If they aren’t, drain outlets will dam up and rainwater will fill the gutters, overflow, and eventually pull the gutters loose.
-During a rainstorm, gutters route runoff from a very large surface—a home’s roof—to where it can drain away from the house.
+If they aren’t, your drain outlets will dam up and rainwater will fill the gutters.
+Your gutters will then overflow, and eventually pull the gutters loose.
+During a rainstorm, gutters route runoff from a very large surface—a home’s roof—to where it can drain away from your house.
 By doing so, they protect walls, windows, doors, and foundations from water damage and help prevent flooding in basements.
-If your gutters are blocked, they will fail to do the job that they were intended for – directing rain water away from your house and into your drains.
+Therefore, if your gutters are blocked, they will fail to do the job that they were intended for – directing rain water away from your house and into your drains.

-Depending on how hard the gutters are to reach, you can now contact a company to complete this task for you.
+Depending on how hard your gutters are to reach, you can now contact a company to complete this task for you.
 If you prefer, and it is safe to do so, you can do it yourself.
-To clean out your gutters you will need: a trowel, ladder, buckets, garden hose, gutter cleaning attachment and gutter sealant.
-Next you could watch one of the many youtube videos (try https://www.youtube.com/watch?v=-zFoynqYkCM) on this subject that you could check out for more information on a DIY job.
+Therefore, to clean out your gutters you will need: a trowel, ladder, buckets, garden hose, gutter cleaning attachment and gutter sealant.
+Next you could watch one of the many YouTube videos (try https://www.youtube.com/watch?v=-zFoynqYkCM) on this subject that you could check out for more information on a DIY job.

 What should you do next?